 Administrative Details

-3. Must a student apply or do you wish the GRPSEO to identify eligible students from the GRPSEO data base?
+2. Must a student apply or do you wish the GRPSEO to identify eligible students from the GRPSEO database?
 If a student must apply, when is the application deadline?
 Where is the application sent?
 Will there be an application form?
-What documents are required when applying? e.g. Please submit documentation verifying your progress to date, and your Six Nations membership to the Grand River Post Secondary Education Office along with a letter outlining your education plan (including your expected graduate date), and how you plan to make use of your post secondary education.
+What documents are required when applying? e.g. Verifying Six Nations of the Grand River Band Membership.

-4. How will the award be funded?
-Will you or your organization issue funds to the GRPSEO to issue?
-Will you or your organization provide the cheque when it is due?
+3. How will the award be funded?
 Will you create a perpetual trust fund for this award or fund annually?

 Eligibility Criteria